Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 • Assistance with personal care such as with bathing or dressing

-Coverage generally starts when a licensed health care professional certifies that you suffer from a cognitive impairment or you are no longer able to perform two of six activites of daily living (ADLs), such as eating, bathing, getting dressed, toileting, mobility and continence.
+Coverage typically kicks in when a licensed health care professional confirms that you have a cognitive impairment or can no longer manage two out of six activities of daily living.
+These activities include eating, bathing, dressing, using the toilet, moving around, and maintaining continence.

 Types of long-term care insurance policies